rancher/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

 ### 4. Restore Database

-Use RKE with the new `rancher-cluster-restore.yml` configuration and restore the database to the single "target node".
+Restore the database to the single "target node".
 RKE will create an `etcd` container with the restored database on the target node.
-This container will not complete the `etcd` initialization and stay in a running state until the cluster brought up in the next step.
+This container will not complete the `etcd` initialization and stay in a running state until the cluster is brought up in the next step.

+> **Note:** For users running RKE v0.2.0+, ensure your `rancher-cluster-restore.rkestate` is present and that its name matches the `rancher-cluster-restore.yml` before starting the restore, as this contains your certificate data for the cluster.

 #### Restoring from a Local Snapshot